sumitmalik51/purviewlab/modules/module09.md

     ![Purview Account Registered](../images/module09/09.11-synapse-success-1.1.png)

-5. To validate that Synapse was able to succesfully add the Synapse managed identity to the Data Curator role, navigate to **Purview Studio** > **Data map** > **Collections** > **YOUR_ROOT_COLLECTION**, switch to the **Role assignments** tab and expand **Data curators**.
+5. To validate that Synapse was able to successfully add the Synapse managed identity to the Data Curator role, navigate to the **Microsoft Purview Governance Portal** > **Data map** > **Collections** > **YOUR_ROOT_COLLECTION**, switch to the **Role assignments** tab and expand **Data curators**.
 You should be able to see the Synapse Service Principal listed as one of the Data curators.
 This will provide Synapse read/write access to the catalog.

     ![](../images/module09/09.18-synapsemi-curator.1.1.png)

 ## 3. Search a Purview Account

-1. Within the Synapse workspace, navigate to the **Data** screen and perform a **keyword search** by entering the keyword `parquet` in the search bar of Synapse workspace.
+1. Within the Synapse workspace, navigate to the **Data** screen and perform a **keyword search** (e.g. `parquet`).
 Notice that the search bar now defaults to searching the entire Purview catalog as opposed to the Synapse workspace only.

     ![Search Purview Account](../images/module09/09.12-synapse-search.png)